 And of ties that, once forged, can never be broken.

-DAGGER OF THE MARTYRS is a bit of a departure for me, as it's my first full length collaboration, although Steve and I have collaborated in the past on shorter works.
+THE LAST TEMPLAR is a bit of a departure for me, as it's my first full length collaboration, although Steve and I have collaborated in the past on shorter works.